The Body Language Behind Melania Trump's

 "What I saw that was very dramatic to me was when she talked about being the person who had been bullied the most, you saw a smile," Grant told Refinery29.
 Her body language didn't mirror her words here, and Grant said she seemed to be sending mixed signals.

-"I think that's important, because to have powerful communication you have to have your behaviour integrated, and that's an example where the behaviour wasn't integrated," she said.
-"Whenever there is a disconnect when the behaviour doesn't match what someone is saying, then audiences speculate on why."
+"I think that's important, because to have powerful communication you have to have your behavior integrated, and that's an example where the behavior wasn't integrated," she said.
+"Whenever there is a disconnect when the behavior doesn't match what someone is saying, then audiences speculate on why."

 Advertisement